Looking for beautiful places to visit in Europe? Here are the most famous landmarks in Europe that you should add to your bucket list.

 To get the most out of your visit to Big Ben, stay for nightfall to enjoy a spectacular sight when the four clock faces are illuminated.

-8. Hungarian Parliament Building, Budapest – Hungary
+8. Hungarian Parliament Building, Budapest, Hungary

-One of the most impressive buildings in Budapest and Hungary as a whole is the Hungarian Parliament building.
 Located next to the Danube river on the Pest side of Budapest, this architectural wonder constructed in a neo-Gothic style is one of the most famous buildings in Europe.

 Officially opened in 1902, the Hungarian Parliament Building is considered the largest parliament building in the world with 10 courtyards, 13 passenger and freight elevators, 27 gates, 29 staircases, and 691 rooms.

-Whether admired from near or afar, the parliament building will remain impressive but the shimmering golden light illuminated from the building at night cannot be compared to – you’ll be in total awe of this incredible landmark.
+Whether admired from near or afar, the parliament building will remain impressive but the shimmering golden light illuminated from the building at night cannot be compared to – you’ll be in total awe of this incredible European landmark.

-9. Brandenburg Gate, Berlin – Germany
+9. Brandenburg Gate, Berlin, Germany

-Located on the western edge of the city, Brandenburg Gate is not just one of the most important landmarks in Germany but also one of the top European monuments.
+Located on the western edge of the city, Brandenburg Gate is not just one of the most important landmarks in Germany but also one of the top Europe monuments.

-At the top of the monument, there is a sculpture of the Quadriga, a four-horsed chariot driven by Victoria, the winged goddess of Victory.
+At the top of the monument, there is a sculpture of the Quadriga, a four-horsed chariot driven by Victoria, and the winged goddess of Victory.

-10. St Basil’s Cathedral, Moscow – Russia
+10. St Basil’s Cathedral, Moscow, Russia

 The Cathedral of Vasily the Blessed which is commonly known as St Basil’s Cathedral is a church located in Red Square in Moscow facing the Ivory gate chapel.